-It is also possible that the ability of the average mag-

-netic flux to distinguish the two samples is a result of a bias in the samples, either of solar origin, or as a result of our selection criteria.
+It is also possible that the ability of the average magnetic flux to distinguish between the two samples is a result of a bias in the samples, either of solar origin or as a result of our selection criteria.
 Our selection of NE regions (see Paper I) imposed a maximum field strength allowed that was not similarly applied to the PE regions.
 This could have resulted in a bias between the two samples in the average flux.
-However, it is also possible that the difference in average flux is a result of the tendency for active regions to emerge in the same location as prior active regions (e.g., Pojoga & Cudnik 2002), and not directly related to the emergence process.
+However, it is also possible that the difference in average flux is a result of the tendency for ARs to emerge in the same location as prior ARs (e.g., Pojoga & Cudnik 2002) and not directly related to the emergence process.